astropy/halotools/docs/source_notes/empirical_models/factories/hod_mock_factory_source_notes.rst

 .. _hod_mock_factory_source_notes:

 ********************************************************************
-Tutorial on the algorithm for making mocks with HOD-style models
+Tutorial on the algorithm for HOD-based mock-making
 ********************************************************************

 This section of the documentation provides detailed notes